E2 formality via obstruction theory: Computation of the obstruction group

 \end{theorem}

 \begin{proof} Since $S^3\cong SU(2)$ is a Lie group, the space $\Omega S^3$ is a 2-fold loop space.
-Therefore, both sides of this equation are $\mathcal{E}_2$-algebras in $H\FF_p$-modules so they can be viewed as dg-$\E_2$-algebras.
+Therefore, both sides of this equation are $E_2$-algebras in $H\FF_p$-modules so they can be viewed as dg-$E_2$-algebras.
 They also have isomorphic homotopy rings given by a polynomial ring on one generator of (homological) degree $2$. \end{proof}

-\begin{remark} In fact Bayındır and Moulinos prove that for any polynomial ring $R$ over $\FF_p$ on one even degree class, there is a unique $\mathcal{E}_2$-algebra with $R$ as its homotopy ring (see \cite[Theorem 2.1]{bayindirmoulinos}).
-This result also follows from Theorem \ref{theorem : main}. \end{remark}
+\begin{remark} In fact Bayındır and Moulinos prove that for any polynomial ring $R$ over $\FF_p$ on one even degree class, there is a unique $E_2$-algebra with $R$ as its homotopy ring (see \cite[Theorem 2.1]{bayindirmoulinos}).
+This result also follows from Theorem \ref{theorem : main}.
+The proof given in \cite{bayindirmoulinos} is also obstruction theoretic and is based on the Postnikov tower of $E_2$-ring spectra.
+Their obstruction groups are André-Quillen cohomology groups over $E_2$ (instead of over $\W_1$ for us) and we believe that they are in general more difficult to compute. \end{remark}

+\begin{remark} There is a long literature devoted to the ring spectrum $\rm{THH}(H\FF_p)$.
+B\"okstedt's calculation shows that the two ring spectra of Theorem \ref{theorem : bokstedt} have isomorphic homotopy rings (see \cite{bokstedttopological}).
+This implies that the underlying $H\FF_p$-modules are weakly equivalent.
+A different approach to this result using a description of $H\FF_p$ as a Thom spectrum is given in \cite{blumbergtopological}.
+It was observed in \cite[Theorem 1.1]{krausenikolaus} that B\"okstedt's calculation can be refined to prove an equivalence of $E_1$-algebras over $H\FF_p$~: